banzaicloud/dast-operator/README.md

 - Validating webhook for ingress

 ## Current limitations:
 Using webhook feature, deploying ingress only successfull when backend service is already scanned.
-If you deploy something with helm which contains service and ingress definitions as well, the ingress deployment will fail due to backend service scan progress finished at that time.
+If you deploy something with helm which contains service and ingress definitions as well, the ingress deployment will fail due to scan progress of the backend service won't be finished.

 ## Build images
 ```shell